exasim-project/NeoFOAM/doc/basics/database.rst

 In contrast, NeoFOAM adopts a document-based database approach, where data is stored as a collection of documents.
 Each document consists of a pair of strings and values, validated using a custom validator function to ensure data integrity.
+The validation ensures that the data stored in the documents adheres to predefined rules and formats, preventing errors and inconsistencies in the database.
 The database is not tightly coupled to the ``fvMesh`` or ``Time`` classes, making it more flexible and easier to test.

 The following class diagram illustrates the relationships between the ``Database``, ``Collection``, and ``Document`` components: